GPGN268/SP2025-FP07-glaciermelt/README.md

       - Use these visualizations to prove our conlcusions, and reate clear plots and maps that visualize trends and relationships.

 ## Expected Outcomes:
-We expect to see from our data sets that the mass lost in Greenland and Antarctica is significant and has been increasing over the years, that the overall salinity of the oceans, particularly the Atlantic and Arctic oceans, has gone down over the years, and that the ocean currents have been weakening over the years.
+We expect to see from our data sets that the mass lost in Greenland is significant and has been increasing over the years, that the overall salinity of the oceans, particularly the Atlantic and Arctic oceans, has gone down over the years, and that the ocean currents have been weakening over the years.

 ## Challanges:
 Currently, the biggest challenge is finding usable and relavant data.
 Most data on the topic are separated in different data sets by year, making it a challenge to comprehensively analyzie trends over time.
 We are looking into finding a better process to find viable data sets.